consensus-shipyard/ipc/README.md

 The project accommodates the following main contracts

-- `Gateway.sol`: Implementation of the IPC gateway.
+- `GatewayDiamond.sol`: Implementation of the IPC Gateway within the Diamond pattern.
-- `SubnetActor.sol`: Reference implementation of an IPC subnet actor.
+- `SubnetActorDiamond.sol`: Reference implementation of an IPC SubnetActor within the Diamond pattern.
 - `SubnetRegistry.sol`: Registry contract for seamlessly deploying subnet actors.

 # Deploying IPC Solidity contracts